LateAtGit/git-co/README.md

 # git-co
-Useful git command to switch branches based on part of the branch name
+Useful git command to switch branches based on partial branch name

 Place the git-co file into ~/bin or another directory in PATH.